GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/README.md

 ## About Me

-I am Gabrielle Dominguez, a PMP- and CSM-certified project manager and a student at Florida Southern College pursuing a Bachelor of Science in Business Administration and Business Analytics.
+I am Gabrielle Dominguez, a PMP & CSM-certified project manager and a student at Florida Southern College pursuing a Bachelor of Science in Business Administration and Business Analytics.
 I focus on leveraging data and analytics to optimize project outcomes and business performance.

 **I am actively seeking opportunities to leverage these skills and contribute meaningful value.**